These Grilled Lobster Tails are the ultimate appetizers. Only minutes to prepare and absolutely delicious hot off the grill.

 While you are thinking about these lobsters, may I suggest a surf and turf.
 Give the family a treat and get a few pieces of juicy steaks.
 The two are delicious together.
 I have several grilled steak recipes on the blog and this Grilled Steaks with Balsamic Worcestershire Marinade is the latest.
 Do check it out.

 Many are hesitant to prepare lobsters at home but I urge you not to be intimidated.
 It is actually quite easy.
 A pair of sharp kitchen shears makes cutting the shell a breeze.
-The marinade is simple and you will soon be outside by the grill in no time at all.
+The marinade is simple and goes amazingly well with the lobsters.
+You will be outside by the grilling in no time at all.

 - ½ tsp salt